exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-markdown_7.png)

-You can quickly preview how the note would look like with the embedded chart by clicking on Run button at the top.
+You can quickly preview how the note would look like with the embedded chart by clicking on Run button at the top or side-by-side icon on toolbar.

 ![](images/quick-start-markdown_8.png)